-- Do not expose the device to rain, use it near water or in damp or wet conditions, or place on it any containers (such as vases, bottles or glasses) containing liquids which might spill into any openings.
-If any liquid such as water seeps into the device, turn off the power immediately and unplug the power cord from the AC outlet.
-Then have the device inspected by qualified Yamaha service personnel. - Never insert or remove an electric plug with wet hands.
+- Do not expose the device to rain, use it near water or in damp or wet conditions, or place containers on it containing liquids which might spill into any openings. - Never insert or remove an electric plug with wet hands.